DecentralizedGenealogy/openGEDCOM/readme.md

     }
 }
 ```

+### Can I start using openGEDCOM now?
+Yes and no. Please start to experiment with openGEDCOM.
+It needs to mature a little bit more and get community feedback and support.
+That's why it's still in a "draft" state.
+We hope to release version 7.0 soon.

+### How can I get involved?
+- Watch and Star this project
+- Ask questions and make suggestions using the Issues feature
+- Fork the repo, and begin to make suggestions and improvements through pull requests

 ### What about [GEDCOM X](http://www.gedcomx.org/)?
 FamilySearch released an open source project called GEDCOM X in 2011.
 GEDCOM X was designed to be a ["clean break from legacy GEDCOM and clearly communicates a new revision that is different in scope and technology"](http://www.gedcomx.org/FAQ.html).
 It is maintained by FamilySearch, and welcomes pull requests from the community.